 To qualify as an SCA, an individual must possess the KSAs to perform safety culture assessment activities at licensed and vendor facilities under the direction of a Senior SCA (see Attachment 1 for complete list of KSAs).
 This requirement may be satisfied by having recent (i.e., within the last 5 years) training and/or hands-on experience with the types of activities that may be important during an inspection that has a significant focus on safety culture, such as conducting focus groups and interviews, and reviewing causes analyses and organizational assessments for safety culture insights.
 Completion of the training in this qualification journal is designed to help the candidate develop the required KSAs to qualify as an SCA.

-To qualify as a Senior SCA, one must additionally possess the KSAs to plan and lead safety culture assessment activities at licensed and vendor facilities (see Attachment 1 for complete list of KSAs).
-KSAs required of a Senior SCA are more extensive than the KSAs required of an SCA because of the need to have a thorough understanding of safety culture theories and methods for assessing safety culture.
+To qualify as a Senior SCA, one must either demonstrate high performance at the GG-13 level or be a GG-14 or above, and additionally possess and demonstrate the KSAs to plan and lead safety culture assessment activities at licensed and vendor facilities (see Attachment 1 for complete list of KSAs).
+The KSAs required of a Senior SCA are more extensive than the KSAs required of an SCA because of the need to have a thorough understanding of safety culture theories and methods for assessing safety culture.
 Generally, Senior SCAs should have specialized experience and education in the areas of safety culture, human factors, and/or organizational factors.
 This requirement may be satisfied in several ways, including formal education in the social or behavioral sciences, by having hands-on inspection experience at licensed facilities performing safety culture assessment activities, or a combination of both.
 In addition, because of the responsibilities involved, a Senior SCA must have demonstrated leadership skills (e.g., have led activities of similar scope or significance).
 See Attachment 2 for recommendations for additional training to develop the KSAs needed to qualify as a Senior SCA.

 Equivalency Justification Requirements